sumedhbadnore/CS515_Project_3-Web-Forum/README.md

 ## Hours spent on project

 - Rahul Sohandani: 15 hours
-- SumedhBadnore : 15 hours
+- Sumedh Badnore : 15 hours
-- vishal gowlikar : 15 hours
+- Vishal Gowlikar: 15 hours

 ## How the code was tested

 - Initially, we conducted manual testing by thoroughly examining each endpoint to ensure functionality across various use cases.
 - Upon transitioning the code to GitHub, we embraced GitHub Actions for automated test execution.
 - Postman collections were employed for endpoint testing, validating their expected functionality.
-- GitHub workflows were configured to simulate the gradescope environment, where postman collection tests were executed.
+- GitHub workflows were configured to simulate the Gradescope environment, where postman collection tests were executed.
-- Subsequently, we ran the tests on gradescope, ensuring successful completion of all test cases.
+- Subsequently, we ran the tests on Gradescope, ensuring successful completion of all test cases.

 ## Unresolved bugs or issues